Probing CP and flavor violation in neutral kaon decays with ALPs: ALP effective theory

 The shift symmetry of $a$ is explicitly broken by its mass term $m_a^2$ and by non-perturbative QCD effects at low energies.
 The quark and lepton couplings run over all SM chiral multiples $F\in\{Q_L,u_R,d_R,L_L,e_R\}$, where ${\bm c}_F$ are hermitian matrices in flavor space.
 The operator $\mathcal{O}_H \equiv (\partial_\mu a)(H^\dagger \overset{\leftrightarrow}{\partial^\mu}H) $ could also be added to the Lagrangian, but is redundant and can be eliminated by a one-parameter family of field redefinitions~\cite{Bauer:2020jbp}.
 Next, we consider the low-energy theory at a scale $\mu<\muEW$, just above the QCD confinement scale:

 where $q=\{u,d,s\}$ denotes the light quark fields, and couplings to leptons have been dropped.
-Without loss of generality, we choose the basis in \Eq{eq:UV_Lagrangian} in which the up-type SM Yukawa matrix is diagonal.
+The coupling to photons is given by $c_{\gamma\gamma}=c_{WW}+c_{BB}$, where we neglected the $\mathcal{O}(m_a^2/m_t^2,m_a^2/m_W^2)$ loop contributions from weak-scale particles.\footnote{The effective and basis-independent coupling to photons does include contributions from light degrees of freedom as well, see \App{app:photon_coupling} for more details.} Without loss of generality, we choose the basis in \Eq{eq:UV_Lagrangian} in which the up-type SM Yukawa matrix is diagonal.
 The mass basis for down-type quarks is then obtained by the rotation $d_L \to {\bm V} d_L$, where $\bm V$ is the CKM matrix.
 We identify

 where $\hat{{\bm c}}_{Q_L} \equiv {\bm V}^{\dagger}{\bm c}_{Q_L}{\bm V}$.
 We now focus on the flavor-violating couplings that mediate $s\to d$ transitions, defining the corresponding vector and axial combinations $\kappa_{V},\kappa_{A}$ as,